iamycy/iamycy.github.io/_posts/2025-06-27-unroll-ssm.md

 ## Conclusion & Thoughts

 In this post I show that the unrolling trick can significantly speed up differentiable IIR filtering in PyTorch.
-The extra memory cost is less for larger batch sizes, which might be due to the design of the backend that computes the matrix multiplication.
+The extra memory cost is less of a problem for large batch sizes.
 Although the filter I tested is a simple all-pole filter, it's trivial to extend the idea to general IIR filters.

-This idea might help addresing one of the issues for future TorchAudio, after the Meta developers [announced](https://github.com/pytorch/audio/issues/3902) their future plan for it.
+This method might help addresing one of the issues for future TorchAudio, after the Meta developers [announced](https://github.com/pytorch/audio/issues/3902) their future plan for it.
 In the next major release, all the specialised kernels written in C++, including the `lfilter` I contirbuted years ago, will be removed from TorchAudio.
-The filter I presented here is purely written in Python and as long as we have a clever way to determine the best unrolling factor depends on the filter parameters, it should be a easy drop-in replacement for the current `lfilter` implementation.
+The filter I presented here is purely written in Python and it could be a easy drop-in replacement for the current compiled `lfilter` implementation.

+## Notes

+The complete code is available in the jupyter notebook version of this post on [Gist]().